-As well as fast forwarding to a new chapter in the royal family's history, the upcoming episodes will boast a brand new cast including Elizabeth Debicki, Jonathan Price and Imelda Staunton.
+As well as fast forwarding to a new chapter in the royal family's history, the new episodes will boast a brand new cast including Elizabeth Debicki, Dominic West and Imelda Staunton.

-While we eagerly await the new season, check out our roundup of everything we know so far about the upcoming fifth series of The Crown...
+While we eagerly await the royal drama's return to screens, check out our roundup of everything we know so far about the upcoming fifth series of The Crown...

 WATCH: The Crown season four - official trailer